github/india/README.md

 ## 🧑‍💻  Open Source

 The open-source ecosystem in India is thriving with many contributors & maintainers from India and open-source projects being built in India.
 We are here to help developers, contributors and maintainers in their journey towards open-source.

+### GitHub Grants for Open Source

+At [GitHub Satellite India 2021](https://githubsatellite.com), we announced the GitHub India Grants for Open Source to support the open source community by providing monetary grants to contributors/maintainers, with a total monetary fund of INR 1 crore.

+For details about the program, eligibility and application process, [check out the program page](Open%20Source/GRANTS.md)

 ### Projects from India